ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 The page size varies depending on the hardware platform, but the page size may be from 2 MB to 16 MB.
 Large pages are allocated at startup and are kept throughout the lifetime of the process.
 Trace flag 834 improves performance by increasing the efficiency of the translation look-aside buffer (TLB) in the CPU. <br />
-**Note: If you are using the Columnstore Index feature of SQL Server 2012 to SQL Server 2016, we do not recommend turning on trace flag 834.**<br />
+**Note: If you are using the Columnstore Index feature of SQL Server 2012 to SQL Server 2016, we do not recommend turning on trace flag 834.
+If using SQL Server 2019 (15.x) and columnstore, see trace flag [876](#876) instead.**<br />
 Link: [KB920093]<br />
 Link: https://support.microsoft.com/help/3210239<br />
 Link: [Docs Trace Flags]<br />